glnmario/glnmario.github.io/index.md

 <!--## About me-->
 PhD candidate at the [Institute for Logic, Language and Computation](https://www.illc.uva.nl) of the [University of Amsterdam](https://www.uva.nl/en), I work in the [Dialogue Modelling Group](https://dmg-illc.github.io/dmg/) under the supervision of [Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/) and together with many amazing colleagues.
 My research interests lie in the following areas, which roughly define the boundaries of my projects and publications:
+- Explainability, interpretability, and evaluation of NLP models
+- Natural language generation
 - Computational semantics and pragmatics
 - Computational dialogue modelling
-- Natural language generation
 - Language variation and change in communities of speakers
-- Explainability, interpretability, and fair evaluation of NLP models

 What I am most excited about is studying human strategies of communication using computational models of language understanding and generation.
 This is the main topic of my PhD, which I address with machine learning, information theory, and statistical modelling.